 Sterling Forest State Park is a nearly 22,000 acre state park, relatively recently established in 1998.
 Originally, most of this land was owned by the Sterling Iron Works, which mined and shipped iron ore from a number of sites within the park.
 The last of the mines were closed in the 1920’s, but remnants of that era are still visible on our course.

-The New York New Jersey Trail Conference will be celebrating its centennial year in 2020.
+The New York New Jersey Trail Conference celebrated its centennial year in 2020.
 The Trail Conference maintains and develops more than 2100 miles of trails from central New Jersey to the Catskill Mountains of N.Y., mostly through the coordinated efforts of hundreds of volunteers.
 The continued existence of the Trail Conference depends on contributions from runners, hikers and everyone who visits our parks.
 Please consider making a donation to the Trail Conference.

 MAKE YOUR RUN COUNT!
 Sign up sponsors for your race and donate to Sterling Forest State Park or the Trail Conference!
 Learn more by downloading our fundraiser guide.